hosung-k1m/harness-trajectory-benchmark/tasks.md

-# Remaining implementation tasks
+# Delivery status and implementation tasks

-This plan starts from the working tree as inspected on 2026-09-21.
-The delivery criteria come from [architecture-handoff.md](architecture-handoff.md), especially Section 19, and the current limitations are recorded in [README.md](README.md).
+This file is the single source of truth for delivery status, phase scope, implementation tasks, and acceptance gates.
+The stable system design and contracts remain in [architecture-handoff.md](architecture-handoff.md); they do not track delivery status.
 Each checkbox is an incremental, reviewable change.
 Complete tasks in order within a milestone; keep the CLI and web UI on the same `/v1` API.
 Run `make check` for each code change and add the relevant failure tests before claiming a verification capability.

-**Phase 1 scope decision:** Finish the control-plane and evidence pipeline with deterministic mock-data end-to-end tests.
-Real gVisor implementation and runtime provisioning are Phase 2 work.
-Mock acquisition must remain explicitly labelled and must never confer verified-execution eligibility.
+**Completed Phase 1 scope:** The control-plane and evidence pipeline was validated with deterministic mock-data end-to-end tests.
+Real gVisor runtime provisioning starts in Phase 2.
+Mock acquisition remains explicitly labelled and never confers verified-execution eligibility.

-**Success-criteria rule:** Phase 1 acceptance starts the real control-plane binary for local-process lifecycle and restart checks, and a child-process control-plane server with a test-only execution driver for mock observations.
+**Phase 1 acceptance method:** The gate starts the real control-plane binary for local-process lifecycle and restart checks, and a child-process control-plane server with a test-only execution driver for mock observations.
 Both use the production `/v1` handlers, durable store, appender, normalizers,